randruc/Lazuli/doc/CStyleAndConventions.md

       return EXIT_SUCCESS; }

-For control statements the opening bracket is always on the same line than the statement and the closing bracket is always on a new line.
+For control statements the opening braces are always on the same line than the statement and the closing braces are always on a new line.

 This is good: